 - PDF attachments are not mobile friendly.
 Even on desktop, they put a barrier of an extra click between your message and the user, and it’s more difficult for a user to interact with a PDF — ie, click through to register for an event.

 - Can you use the content (text and photos) in the body of the email?

 - A simple text email is fine, and often more effective than a fancy design.
 Text is generally easy to access and mobile-friendly.

 - If you still want something a little jazzier, the templates below are mobile-friendly and easy to use even if you have no experience with graphic design.

 Email announcement templates

-Through Canva, a free graphic-design tool website, CTSI Communications has provided templates for sending emails via Outlook.
+Through Canva, a free graphic-design tool website, CTSI Communications has provided templates for drafting header images to use in emails that you would draft and send through Outlook.
 You’ll need to create a Canva username and password to access the templates.
 If you use an email marketing platform such as MailChimp, Constant Contact or MailPoet, the CTSI Communications team can assist in designing templates for you to use.